laserkelvin/cookiecutter-pytorch-project/{{cookiecutter.project_name}}/README.rst

 Installation
 ------------

-The project environment for {{cookiecutter.friendly_name}} is controlled by `conda` and `poetry`; the former for maintaining the Python environment, as well as additional libraries like CUDA, and the latter for Python specific dependencies.
-There is a bit of overlap between these two tools, however mostly because `conda` is not great for resolving dependencies, and `poetry` can't handle things that aren't Python (e.g. MPI, MKL).
+The project environment for {{cookiecutter.friendly_name}} combines modern Python environment and tooling with flexibility to use more performant, tuned software stacks to squeeze extra deep learning performance.
+For the latter, ``conda`` is recommended, but is not a requirement to run this package as it is also designed for continuous development on a variety of environments (i.e. laptops).

-The recommended procedure from scratch is to follow these steps:
+Starting from ``conda``:

 .. code:: console

-   $ conda create -n {{cookiecutter.package_name}} python=3.7
+   $ conda create -n {{cookiecutter.package_name}} python=3.9
    $ conda activate {{cookiecutter.package_name}}
-   $ pip install poetry
+   $ pip install .

-   $ poetry install
+For developer installs, run ``pip install './[dev]'``.
+The idea is that the ``pip`` installation provides the bare minimum dependencies, however does not guarantee performance.
+It is up to the user to build PyTorch from source in order to include things like MPI support, etc.

 Usage
 -----